Firecreek: Critical reaction

 Contemporary critical reaction to Firecreek was generally positive.
-Howard Thompson of The New York Times called it "a good, sturdy and occasionally powerful little Western", especially praising screenwriter Calvin Clements and claiming "James Stewart is plain wonderful and Henry Fonda almost matches him."
+Howard Thompson of The New York Times called it "a good, sturdy and occasionally powerful little Western", especially praising screenwriter Calvin Clements but claiming, "James Stewart is plain wonderful and Henry Fonda almost matches him."
 Roger Ebert of the Chicago Sun Times gave Firecreek three stars.
-However, despite the rating and praise for actors James Stewart, Jacqueline Scott, Henry Fonda and Inger Stevens, Ebert felt that "somehow the parts don't quite come together" and "things move at too leisurely a pace."
+However, despite the rating and praise for actors James Stewart, Jacqueline Scott, Henry Fonda and Inger Stevens, Ebert felt that "somehow the parts don't quite come together" and "things move at too leisurely a pace".